wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 lichen and rocky barrens.

-Caribou may swim between islands in the ocean for similar reasons that drive caribou swimming in freshwater (Leblond, St-Laurent, and ’e 2016).
+Caribou may swim between islands in the ocean for similar reasons that drive caribou swimming in freshwater
+(<span class="citeproc-not-found" data-reference-id="Leblond_2016">**???**</span>).
 We present two explanations for these swimming events, forage limitation (Miller 2002) and predator avoidance
-(<span class="citeproc-not-found" data-reference-id="Jeffrey_2007">**???**</span>),
+(<span class="citeproc-not-found" data-reference-id="Jeffery_2007">**???**</span>),
 and discuss why these swimming events appear to be relatively commonplace in the population.

-## Forage limitation
+# Forage limitation

+Forage limitation and over-grazing is a major concern for caribou populations
+(<span class="citeproc-not-found" data-reference-id="Schaefer_2015">**???**</span>)
-Forage limitation and over-grazing is a major concern for caribou populations (Schaefer et al. 2015) and could explain movement between islands.
-Conspecific competition for resources driven by reduced foraging opportunities can decrease reproductive success of adult females (Schaefer et al. 2015).
-Forage scarcity has been proposed as a potential reason for caribou moving between arctic islands on the sea-ice in winter (Miller, Russell, and Gunn 1977).
-For very small islands, over-grazing by newly arrived caribou may rapidly deplete forage (Bergerud, Ferguson, and Butler 1990).
+and could explain movement between islands.
+Conspecific competition for resources driven by reduced foraging opportunities can decrease reproductive success of adult females
+(<span class="citeproc-not-found" data-reference-id="Schaefer_2015">**???**</span>).
+Forage scarcity has been proposed as a potential reason for caribou moving between arctic islands on the sea-ice in winter (<span class="citeproc-not-found" data-reference-id="Miller_1977">**???**</span>).
+For very small islands, over-grazing by newly arrived caribou may rapidly deplete forage
+(<span class="citeproc-not-found" data-reference-id="Bergerud_1990">**???**</span>).
 Without sea ice, movement from the mainland to an island, or between islands, requires caribou to assess the trade-off associated with swimming.

+This trade-off can be understood as density-dependent habitat selection governed by the Ideal Free Distribution
+(<span class="citeproc-not-found" data-reference-id="Morris_1987">**???**</span>;
+<span class="citeproc-not-found" data-reference-id="Bradbury_2015">**???**</span>).
-This trade-off can be understood as density-dependent habitat selection governed by the Ideal Free Distribution (Morris 1987; Bradbury, Vehrencamp, and Clifton 2015).
-Ideal Free Distribution theory predicts a fitness equilibrium: when the density in a given habitat patch has exceeded the optimum for fitness within that patch, animals should relocate and settle new habitat patches, so that fitness is equal across all patches (Bradbury, Vehrencamp, and Clifton 2015).
+Ideal Free Distribution theory predicts a fitness equilibrium: when the density in a given habitat patch has exceeded the optimum for fitness within that patch, animals should relocate and settle new habitat patches, so that fitness is equal across all patches (<span class="citeproc-not-found" data-reference-id="Bradbury_2015">**???**</span>).
 Islands act as discrete habitat patches in this case, but the costs associated with swimming create a trade-off when moving between patches.
 For caribou in the Fogo Island archipelago, the role of forage limitation in animal habitat selection patterns remains unknown, but swimming between islands may in part be explained by forage limitation and conspecific competition.

-## Predator avoidance
+# Predator avoidance

-Predator avoidance could also contribute to swimming behaviour of caribou (Miller 2002) <!-- find doi for this article -->.
-During calving, female caribou are known to swim to small islands in freshwater lakes give birth, or with their calves after birth, to avoid predation (Bergerud and Page 1987).
-The use of shoreline habitat in summer is considered an effective anti-predator calving strategy by allowing for swimming to islands or peninsulas as a predation avoidance flight response (Bergerud, Ferguson, and Butler 1990).
+Predator avoidance could also contribute to swimming behaviour of caribou (Miller 2002).<!-- find doi for this article --> During calving, female caribou are known to swim to small islands in freshwater lakes and give birth, or with their calves after birth, to avoid predation (<span class="citeproc-not-found" data-reference-id="Bergerud_1987">**???**</span>).
+The use of shoreline habitat in summer is considered an effective anti-predator calving strategy by allowing for swimming to islands or peninsulas as a predation avoidance flight response (<span class="citeproc-not-found" data-reference-id="Bergerud_1990">**???**</span>).
 The use of water, and by association occasionally swimming, is therefore part of the fine-scale interactions between caribou and their predators and the use of islands appears to be an effective anti-predator strategy.

-Historic predators of caribou such as wolves (*Canis lupus*) and black bears (*Ursus americanus*) are not present in the Fogo Island archipelago; coyotes (*Canis latrans*) are the top predator in this region.
-Predation by coyotes on adult caribou is relatively rare (ref?), so the potential effect of predators on caribou swimming behaviour is likely to be a flight response to non-lethal encounters.
-Calves are susceptible to coyotes, particularly young calves, but the energetic costs to oceanic swimming for calves is likely to be far greater for small calves compared to adults.
+Historic predators of caribou such as wolves (*Canis lupus*) and black bears (*Ursus americanus*) are not present in the Fogo Island archipelago, thus leaving coyotes (*Canis latrans*) as the top predator.
+Predation by coyotes on adult caribou is relatively rare (<span class="citeproc-not-found" data-reference-id="Bastille_Rousseau_2016">**???**</span>), so the potential effect of predators on caribou swimming behaviour is limited to non-consumptive effects associated with encounters and subsequent flight response.
+Adult females with calves at heel may be an exception because calves are highly susceptible to coyotes (<span class="citeproc-not-found" data-reference-id="Rayl_2014">**???**</span>), but the energetic costs for calves to swim in the ocean is likely far greater than adults.
+As one might expect, none <!--confirm--> of the 86 swimming events we observed occurred in the weeks after calves were born, suggesting swimming with in the ocean with a calf-at-heel is likely more risky than other predator avoidance behaviours.

 <!-- did the swimming events occur during the calving season? were these three breeders/non-breeders? did any of these females make these journeys with their calves?  -->

-## Individual variation
+# Individual variation

 In total, 3 of 29 collared female caribou swam between islands in the Fogo archipelago.
 These swimming events were relatively frequent, on